Kate Foster (snowboarder)

 Kate Foster (born 16 August 1985) is a British snowboarder.
 She has won the British half-pipe championship three times and she competed in the women's halfpipe event at the 2006 Winter Olympics.

 Life

-Foster was born in Canada and her brother James Foster is also a successful snowboarder and coach.
+Foster was born in Canada and her brother James Foster is also a snowboarder and coach.

 She competed in the women's halfpipe event at the 2006 Winter Olympics.

 In 2011 she won the British Halfpipe Championship for the third time.
 She also gained a silver at snowboardcross at the same event.